 First of all – dress properly.
 In the security post you will see the sign how you should look (no flip-flops, short shorts, T-shirt with sleeves and etc.).
 Some people don’t follow it and still pass inside.
 My advice, just dress in polite way, you are not going to a beach, yeah?.

 For visa applying you should come in the morning (9:00-12:00 am.).
 By the way on Mondays it’s more people than on other days.

-After you will fill application and collect needed papers, go again to the 6 counter, give the papers and pay 190 MYR in cash (such price was on 1st of August, 2016).
+The lady will check it briefly and give you a number.
+Then when the time will come they will announce the number and you will need to go to window 7.
+Give the papers and pay 205 MYR in cash (such price was in the end of July, 2017).
 If you don’t have cash in the “Midlands Park Center” mall (that you passed on the way) you can take money from ATM, as well make documents copy, take a picture – if needed.
 Important: Like in consulate will take your passport, don’t forget before make a copy of it.

 After giving everything and pay, you will get a number.
 Then you need to wait till your number will appear in TV screen.
 Go to the counter and there you will get receipt.
 With it you will need to come back next day at from 14:00 to 16:00 pm (the same receipt you will need to show for a security when you will enter consulate next day).